How to Plant Asparagus, How to Grow Asparagus, Harvesting Asparagus

 Harvesting Asparagus Plants

-When learning how to plant asparagus, learning when and how to harvest the fresh tender shoots is most important.
+When learning how to plant asparagus, knowing when and how to harvest the fresh tender shoots is most important.

 Choosing Asparagus Varieties